rlisahuang/Copilot_examples/README.md

       - Projection Boxes can help programmers recognize if code does as they intended
       - In this example, the first few chunks of code written by Copilot did not give the intended results

-2. re (regular expressions) -> understanding imports
+2. re (regular expressions) -> understanding imports/ regular expressions
  In re_import.py file:
      1. def isPhoneNumer(): Example of Copilot helping to write RegExp
        - Copilot's first few attempts did not pass all the test cases